qharscoet/gb/README.md

 ----------

 - CPU
-- GPU (mostly)
+- GPU
 - Inputs
+- MBC 1/3/5
+- Sound
+- GameBoy Color

 TODO :
 -----------
-- TODOs in the code

 - Refactor to get rid of duplicated code here and there
 - Sprite overlapping and 10 sprite on one line limit
 - Refactor Memory to not allocate the full 64Kb now that rom/ram and sound are allocated in other classes